MetaMask/delegator-safe-module/docs/ARCHITECTURE.md

 Call `disableDelegation` on the DelegationManager directly from the Safe (via Safe transaction) to revoke permissions.

 ## FAQ

-**Can I use my Safe as a delegate?**

-- ✅ **Yes!** With `DeleGatorModuleFallback`, the Safe itself acts as the delegator.
-When delegating to a Safe, use the Safe address as the delegate.

 **What signature schemes are supported?**